cisagov/ScubaGear/docs/configuration/configuration.md

 For complete documentation on using the Configuration UI, see the [Configuration UI Guide](scubaconfigapp.md).

-### Method 2: Command-Line Generation
+### Method 2: Command-Line Generation (Cross-platform)

-You can also generate an empty sample configuration file using the command line.
-The `New-SCuBAConfig` cmdlet will create a template configuration file called `SampleConfig.yaml`:
+The Configuration UI currently supports Windows only.
+On macOS and Linux, use the `New-SCuBAConfig` cmdlet to generate a template configuration file called `SampleConfig.yaml`.
+The template is built from the current ScubaGear baselines, so it automatically includes the configurable exclusion sections for the products you specify:

 ```powershell
 # Create an empty config file